Meissen, How to Spend a Day in the Porcelain City of Germany

 Other interesting sites on Domplatz

-Bischofsschloss is the former bishops’ residence of the Diocese of Meissen in Saxony.
-From the Bischosschloss I was rewarded by the view over the Elbe toward the Proschwitz Castle.
+Bischofsschloss, the former bishops’ residence of the Diocese of Meissen in Saxony, unveiled a panorama as I gazed over the Elbe towards Proschwitz Castle.

 Dom on the Albrechtburg Castle Hill